 Fourteen-year old Diego had been coming to the Community Center for a little while, but hadn’t participated much.
 “Diego kept to himself quite a bit in the beginning,” shared Ximena.
 “He always showed up, but he didn’t respond to questions or show interest in playing with others.”
 Ximena and the rest of the staff at the community center prayed about ways to help Diego.

 “Many of the children have two names.
 We called Diego, ‘Jèsus,’ because his name on our paperwork was Jèsus Diego,” explained Ximena.
 “Once we realized he preferred being called Diego, we were hopeful stronger relationship would build.”

 “After that conversation, I saw something come alive in Diego,” shared Ximena.
 “He started participating, and was more conversational.”

 Diego’s attendance at the community center remained consistent and staff saw improvements in his attitude and a growing desire to be a part of group activities.
 With awareness of previous trauma, though, they kept their eyes open, ready to speak truth to Diego in the event it was needed.

 “He came to the center one day and went to his classes, but soon after, came back out and asked me to open the gate so he could leave,” explained Ximena.
-She approached Andres with care, asking him what was wrong as she walked beside him.
-“He didn’t have much to say, but I wanted to reassure him in that moment – this is a safe place for you, Andres.
+She approached Diego with care, asking him what was wrong as she walked beside him.
+“He didn’t have much to say, but I wanted to reassure him in that moment – this is a safe place for you, Diego.
 You are wanted here.
 You are cared for.
 You are protected.”

-“Andres exudes joy now,” she said.
+“Diego exudes joy now,” she said.
 “To see him exhibiting happiness and willingly participate in group activities has been transformative for not just him, but the staff team at the center.”

-Andres is found celebrating birthdays and kicking the soccer ball alongside other children.
+Diego is found celebrating birthdays and kicking the soccer ball alongside other children.
 He is soaking in the comfort that comes with trusting God with every last detail.